shubhamdevgan/curd_practical/README.md

 ## Setting Up and Running Project Using Docker For X86 Architecture System (Linux, Windows, etc)(Intel/AMD Based Processors)
 - Install Docker on your system
-- Take Project build pull from Docker Hub using Command : `docker pull shubham1test/innvonix_curd_amd64:arch_amd64`
+- Take Project build pull from Docker Hub using Command : `docker pull shubhamdevgan/curd_demo:x86_64_arch`
-- Run Docker Image using Command : `docker run -p 8000:8000 shubham1test/innvonix_curd_amd64:arch_amd64`
+- Run Docker Image using Command : `docker run -p 8000:8000 shubhamdevgan/curd_demo:x86_64_arch`
 - If you Don't get any errors, you have successfully run project, goto browser and type `localhost:8000` you should see the project.

 ## Setting Up and Running Project Using Docker For ARM Architecture System (Apple M1 Processor based systems)
 - Install Docker on your system
-- Take Project build pull from Docker Hub using Command : `docker pull shubham1test/innvonix_curd:initial`
+- Take Project build pull from Docker Hub using Command : `shubhamdevgan/curd_demo:arm_arch`
-- Run Docker Image using Command : `docker run -p 8000:8000 shubham1test/innvonix_curd:initial`
+- Run Docker Image using Command : `docker run -p 8000:8000 shubhamdevgan/curd_demo:arm_arch`
 - If you Don't get any errors, you have successfully run project, goto browser and type `localhost:8000` you should see the project.

 ## Scalling the Project